Candlestickers/Candlestick/README.md

 ```
 <sup>(If at any point you switched terminals, please make sure you're still using npm v14 before running the last command, `npm install`.
 To ensure you're using npm v14, you may run `nvm use 14`, if you have nvm set up successfully)</sup>

-You may see a few warnings, like ummmm... around a little over 300... due to the outdated packages... but don't worry about em' 😅
-Just so long things download successfully.
+You may see a few warnings, like ummmm... a little over 300... due to the outdated packages... but don't worry about em' 😅 As long as things download successfully, it's fine.

-<sup>programming rule #1, if things work, don't touch it... don't worry though those are things we're slowly fixing</sup>
+<sup>Programming rule #1, if things work, don't touch it... don't worry though those are things we're slowly fixing</sup>

 If the terminal says something like `found 0 vulnerabilities` after only 7 lines of loading or such, then there's a change you're in the wrong directory.

-Once you have everything setup, all you need to do to test your app is ... first build the engine:
+Once you have everything setup, all you need to do to test your app is... first build the engine:
 ```
 npm run build-engine
 ```
-<sup>^ you'll also need to do this step every time you make changes to your `/engine` directory to be able to see changes</sup>
+<sup>^ You'll also need to do this step every time you make changes to your `/engine` directory to be able to see changes</sup>

 Then create a production build of the project:
 ```
 npm run build
 ```
-<sup>^ this command is not always needed while testing, you'll need it most prior to deploying your code</sup>
+<sup>^ This command is not always needed while testing, you'll need it most prior to deploying your code</sup>

 And lastly, to run your project in development:
 ```
 npm start
 ```

-If it works then you should see something like
+If it worked, you should see something like this in the terminal.
 ```
 Compiled successfully!

-You can now view wick-editor in the browser.
+You can now view Candlestick in the browser.

   Local:            http://localhost:3000/
   On Your Network:  http://###.###.#.###:3000/
 ```
 If you go to your browser and open up [http://localhost:3000/](http://localhost:3000/) you should find the project there.
-You can also test on your mobile devices by going to the network `http://###.###.#.###:3000/` link on another device *connected to the same network* (should work but if it doesn't could be due to certain network restrictions).
+You can also test on your mobile devices by going to the network `http://###.###.#.###:3000/` link on another device *connected to the same network* (it should work, but if it doesn't, it could be due to certain network restrictions).

 Well that's all!
 If you have any trouble with the process above, you can ask us for help on our [Discord server!](http://url.candlestickers.app/discord)